redwoodjs/redwood/docs/docs/tutorial/chapter7/api-side-currentuser.md

 This query would now fail because you only have `post.user` available, not `post.user.posts`.

-The Redwood team is actively looking into more elegant built-in solutions to the N+1 problem, so stay tuned!
+The Redwood team is actively looking into more elegant solutions to the N+1 problem, so stay tuned!

 :::